-A fixed-term exclusion can be changed into a permanent exclusion by the headteacher if the circumstances warrant it.
+A fixed-term exclusion can be followed immediately by a permanent exclusion by the headteacher if the circumstances warrant it.
 In this case, parents or carers will be notified in writing with an explanation of why the change has occurred.
 During fixed-term exclusions and permanent exclusions, daytime supervision of the child is the responsibility of their parent or guardian.